We’re sending cash to low-income families across rural America

 Frequently Asked Questions

-These are the communities that are enrolling now or will soon be enrolling eligible families:
+These are the communities that will soon be enrolling eligible families:

 We will update the list as we lock in additional community locations.